Steve Cradock: Paul Weller

 Cradock joined Weller's band in 1992, having supported him with Ocean Colour Scene.
 Cradock has appeared on all studio albums by Weller, playing the guitar and other instruments.
 For the album 22 Dreams, Cradock co-wrote the tracks "Night Lights", "111" and "Song for Alice".
-In 1999 Weller presented Cradock with a Rickenbacker guitar for his 30th birthday.
+In 1999, Weller presented Cradock with a Rickenbacker guitar for his 30th birthday.
 This guitar can be heard on Ocean Colour Scene's "Free My Name" single from A Hyperactive Workout for the Flying Squad.
 Weller and Cradock still continue their musical partnership, joining forces whenever Weller takes to the road.
 Cradock is also credited with co-writing the track "Drifters" on the 2012 release Sonik Kicks – an album that reached no.1 in the UK albums chart.
 He also took to the stage with Weller to perform tracks from this album for five nights at London's Roadhouse in March 2012.
 A version of Cradock's "Lay Down Your Weary Burden" (from his 2011 album Peace City West) featured on Weller's 2012 EP When Your Garden's Overgrown.

-Other collaborations

-The Smokin' Mojo Filters

-Cradock played on a version of The Beatles' song "Come Together" in 1995 for the Warchild release The Help Album.
-Recorded at Abbey Road Studios, the track featured Paul McCartney, Paul Weller, Noel Gallagher, Steve White, Carleen Anderson and Damon Minchella.

-PP Arnold

-While working and touring with Ocean Colour Scene in 1997, P. P. Arnold made her first solo album in 25 years, produced by Cradock.
-A cover of Mike Nesmith's "Different Drum" was released as a single in 1998; as well as producing the track, Cradock also played drums and guitar on it.
-Despite television and radio promotion, the single failed to chart and the proposed solo album was not released.

-Craddock will be alongside her during her 2019 UK tour.

-Fire and Skill: The Songs of The Jam

-Along with Liam Gallagher, Cradock recorded a version of "Carnation" in 1999, for the Jam tribute album Fire and Skill: The Songs of the Jam.
-Cradock also played guitar on the album's hidden track, "No One in the World".

-Amy MacDonald

-Cradock recorded some guitar parts for Macdonald's single "Run".
-She reciprocated by supporting Cradock on his European acoustic tour with Weller.
-Steve and his wife Sally toured with Macdonald in Germany as her support act in 2009.

-Other collaborations and activities

-Cradock contributed guitar to The Players' 2003 album Clear The Decks.

-He also contributed rhythm guitar to the 2006 recording of the song "Left, Right and Centre" by the acid jazz act Lord Lorge, which featured Dean Parrish on lead vocals.

-The following year, Cradock recorded drums and backing vocals for the Andy Lewis and Paul Weller collaboration "Are You Trying To Be Lonely", which peaked at number 35 in the UK Singles Chart.

-Cradock also produced a number of songs for the Newcastle-based band Hungover Stuntmen.